yakivmospan/android-snippets/articles/Volley Request Manager.md

 }
 ```

 Another ugly problem is Requests creation.
-You will definitely meet it in your new tasty project while reusing Volley model from old one.
+If you want to reuse Volley from old project than you will definitely meet it in your new one.

 ```java
 public class RequestManager {